openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

        Possible values:

-        Any string representing a network interface name
+       * Any string representing a network interface name

-   * - ``verbose`` = ``True``

-     - (Boolean) If set to false, the logging level will be set to WARNING instead of the default INFO level.

        - **Deprecated**

-         No deprecation reason provided for this option.
+         nova-network is deprecated, as are any related configuration options.

    * - ``ldap_dns_password`` = ``password``

      - (String) Bind user's password for LDAP server

+       - **Deprecated**

+         nova-network is deprecated, as are any related configuration options.

    * - ``network_size`` = ``256``